JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesInputOutput.md

 - Movement sensors

 ## Actuators
-To iniciate physical movement, often an output as a result of a sensor.
-So they might pair with a sensor to open an automatic door
+Used to iniciate physical movement, often an output as a result of a sensor.
+So they might pair with a sensor to open an automatic door.

 ### Examples
+- Electric motors
+- pistons
+- pumps
-- LED
+- digital camera lenses

 **Feedback loop**